Arimoro2020/Natural-Language-Processing-NLP-with-Disaster-Tweets/README.md

 Model Building: The cleaned tweets were encoded as integers to create feature vectors for Machine Learning by using count vectorization with N-grams(1,2).
 The model is based on the Multinomial Naive Bayes Classifier.
+The submission on Kaggle, evaluated as F1 score is 0.80416.
+This is a useful model because the 'benchmark'is set at 0.78179